-While in Nigeria, the work is generally performed in an office setting.
+While in South Sudan, the work is generally performed in an office environment.
 However, the position also requires travel throughout the host country, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.